Chris Froome had to conquer demons in his mind when winning a second Tour de France title on this day in 2015.

 The 30-year-old Team Sky leader completed his victory in Paris, having also won the 2013 crown.

-Froome’s defence of his 2013 title ended with a broken hand and fractured wrist 12 months earlier, but the Team Sky leader responded to win the 102nd Tour by one minute and 12 seconds from Nairo Quintana (Movistar).
+Froome’s defence of the 2013 title ended with a broken hand and fractured wrist, but the Team Sky leader responded to win the 102nd Tour by one minute 12 seconds from Nairo Quintana (Movistar).

 Enjoy the convenience of having The Sunday Post delivered as a digital ePaper straight to your smartphone, tablet or computer.

 Subscribe for only £5.49 a month and enjoy all the benefits of the printed paper as a digital replica.Subscribe